View Remember * Celebrate Jimmie Heuga’s Can Do Spirit Video

 When Jimmie was diagnosed with MS, doctors advised him to avoid physical activity because it was thought that exercise would exacerbate his symptoms.
 Jimmie founded The Jimmie Heuga Center for Multiple Sclerosis, now Can Do MS, in 1984 to challenge the conventional medical advice of the time, and share his program of physical activity, goal-setting and psychological motivation that improved his physical condition and outlook on life and MS. Jimmie spent years sharing and teaching the principles that transformed his life from one of uncertainty, to one of an active pursuit of personal health and well-being.

-Today the whole person philosophy and approach that Jimmie pioneered more than 27 years ago is acknowledged within the MS community as a standard of MS care.
+Today the whole person philosophy and approach that Jimmie pioneered in 1984 is acknowledged within the MS community as a standard of MS care.

 How Jimmie started The Jimmie Heuga Center for Multiple Sclerosis (now Can Do Multiple Sclerosis)